Tuition and Fees for September 2019-June 2020

 $100 non-refundable deposit for returning students to hold your spot for the fall: due July 1st.
 An invoice for the fall will be sent to you in August.
 New students, please contact me directly.

-Fall payment is due in full by September 15 or in two payments on September 15 and November 15.
+Fall payment is due in full by September 6 or in two payments on September 6 and November 8.
 Late fee of $25 will be applied after September 15 and after November 15.
-You may pay by check in person or send it in the mail to 284 Beacon St #1, Somerville, MA 02143.
+You may pay by check in person, venmo, or send a check in the mail to 13 Linden St, Apt 2, Somerville, MA 02143.
 Make checks payable to Angela Leidig.

 Tuition refunds will be prorated until the third lesson of the semester.
 There are no refunds after the third lesson of each semester.

 Group Classes at NEC (required for students Books 1-4): Saturday, Sept.
-17, Fall group classes begin.
-Suzuki violin group classes will be taught by Susan Jarvis and Angela Leidig and arranged by level/book.
+15, Fall group classes begin.
+Suzuki violin group classes will be taught by Rachel Fabulich, Angela Leidig, and Laura Williamson and are arranged by level/book.
 Two group concerts will be given during the year at the end of each semester with additional special concerts scheduled each year (i.e. Cartoon Festival at Symphony Hall and a performance of the Star Spangled Banner for the Celtics at the TD Garden.)

 Suzuki group classes for Books 1-4 are held on Saturdays from September-June at the New England Conservatory in downtown Boston.
 Please register at NEC prep registration page for group classes at the regular tuition amount.